 There are three locations for water.

-Lot 3 has a water spigot located beneath the electric panel.
+Lot 3 has a water spigot located near the center of the cabin on the outside wall.
 50’-100’ of hose is typical.

 Lot 4 has a water spigot along the right side of the main rally hall (registration building).
 You will need 75’-100’ of hose.

 There is no dump station or sewer facilities at this camp.
 There are commercial campgrounds in the surrounding areas and the closest one is the Honesdale KOA, about 14 miles south of camp.